cloudoperators/greenhouse/docs/getting-started/operations/processes.md

 ## Secret Management

-With secret management in Greenhouse we want to have alerts on expiring `Secrets` in need of rotation.
+With secret managemen Greenhouse wants to have alerts on expiring `Secrets` in need of rotation.
 These alerts will be routed to the respective `support_groups`.
 See [roadmap item](https://github.com/cloudoperators/greenhouse/issues/1211) for further information.